sitikeykarmes/LLM-Powered-Intelligent-Query-Retrieval-System-HackRX-6.0-/README.md

 ## 📄 License

-This project is part of the HackRX competition.
+This project belongs to team BitLords and is part of the HackRX competition.

 ---